DomJWise/ooRexxDebugger/README.md

   ::REQUIRES DeferRexxDebuggerLaunch.rex

 With this option the debugger will trace from the start of the code  but wont break until the LaunchDebugger call

+(*) Debugger window placement is only supported on the Windows ooDialog version

 THe Help button will send more information about the various options to the debugger console window and is worth checking out at least once, even though it's not very structured or pretty.